zuckung/endless-sky-plugins/README.md

 If you change your ship or lose the unique combat AI outfit, a restoring mission installs everything that has been lost on the (new) ship.<br>

 Some mechanics and ideas are inspired by Zoura's excellent plugin "Tales of Apoxys DX" .
-My plugin is less complex, doesn't needs a fresh start, and is more flexible.<br>
+My plugin is less complex, doesn't need a fresh start, and is more flexible.<br>

 <br>